kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Digression: Key trouble <span style="font-size: 11px;float: right;"><a href="#toc">Table of Content</a></span>
 ----------

-Right now I have found a solution for a problem that bugged me for years.
+I thought I found a solution for a problem that bugged me for years.
 And the reason is that I described in detail my workflow and that I use the key `F9` to toggle Windows Speech Recognition.
 Quite frequently, I experienced PSPad to freeze.
 It took me quite a while to find out that, although I didn't want that, Windows Speech Recognition had been turned on, and as a consequence, PSPad totally froze.
 I had to kill both.

 To find out about this coincidence I communicated with the creator of PSPad about that phenomenon, but he didn't have a clue.
 So finally I decided to no longer use Windows Speech Recognition and toggle DragonDictate instead.
 That's okay if I work for a long time in one of these languages, but if I have to switch very often, that's really no longer acceptable.
 And right now, working on this text, that's the case.